These new Marvel superheroes are from China

 The Marvel Universe just got a little more crowded.

-This week, fans in China got their first look at two brand new comics -- the first from Marvel to feature Chinese superheroes.
+This week, fans in China got their first look at two brand new comics -- the first from Marvel led by Chinese superheroes.

 Aero draws on Marvel’s recent trend of placing female characters in the spotlight.
 Set in City S, an “international financial center in the East”, it follows the story of Lei Ling -- an architect with superpowers that allow her to manipulate air currents.
 Another character named Nu Wo, who hasn’t appeared yet, can control rocks and concrete.